axibase/atsd-use-cases/how-to/shared/import-entity-view.md

 ![](images/import-evs.png)

-3. Select the appropriate XML file from you local machine by clicking **Choose File**.
+3. Select the appropriate XML file from your local machine by clicking **Choose File**.
 By default ATSD will add a number to the file name if such an entity view already exists.
 Set the flag in the **Replace Existing Entity Views** box to modify this behavior.
 Click **Import**.

 ![](images/import-page.png)